 - ▶ We want to create formulas in FOPL to prove completeness and disjointness.

-- ▶ The process can be split as follows:
+- ▶ The process takes two aspects:

-- 1. define a mapping from pattern expressions to formulas
+- define a mapping from pattern expressions to formulas

 - how to represent types of classes and objects?

 - how to represent constructor parameters?

 - how to deal with recursive constructs?

 - how to include guards?

 - how about primitive types? and strings?

-- 2. define completeness and disjointness
+- define completeness and disjointness

 - what axioms do we need?

 - how do formulas relate to each other?